Correlation Between CAPP and WGRT

 Pair Trading with CAPP and WGRT

 The main advantage of trading using opposite CAPP and WGRT positions is that it hedges away some unsystematic risk.
 Because of two separate transactions, even if CAPP position performs unexpectedly, WGRT can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in WGRT will offset losses from the drop in WGRT's long position.The idea behind CAPP and WGRT pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.Check out your portfolio center.Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Bollinger Bands module to use Bollinger Bands indicator to analyze target price for a given investing horizon.
+You can also try the Headlines Timeline module to stay connected to all market stories and filter out noise.
+Drill down to analyze hype elasticity.

 Other Complementary Tools